-NRAR sets annual regulatory priorities and runs proactive campaigns.
-These campaigns may include new issues or cover matters that need a targeted whole-agency approach.
-The campaigns can be either statewide or specific to an area or region.
 We target areas or industries where we have reason to believe there could be a need.
-We utilise the expertise of our compliance teams together with data and intelligence to identify priority areas and set campaigns.
+We utilise the expertise of our compliance teams together with data and intelligence to identify priority areas and set projects.
 Our officers do desktop assessments and visit properties.
 They use this information to determine how well water laws are being followed.

-In 2023/24, our regulatory priorities included water metering, overdrawn accounts, and irrigated agriculture.
-Addressing unauthorised structures remains an enduring priority for NRAR, and in 2023-24 we also launched a campaign to improve floodplain connections.
+In 2024-25, our priority projects included water metering, and reporting at-risk groundwater sources.
+Addressing unauthorised structures remains an enduring priority for NRAR, and we also contributed to the NSW Government’s Improving Floodplain Connections campaign.

 Improving floodplain connections (IFC) report